shanthanu9/Heterogeneous-Parallel-Computing-with-CUDA/A1/Thrust/README.md

 # Thrust Transform
-Implemention of vector addition using Thrust.
+Implementation of vector addition using Thrust.

 >Thrust is a Standard Template Library for CUDA that contains a collection of data parallel primitives (eg. vectors) and implementations (eg. Sort, Scan, saxpy) that can be used in writing high performance